stevenchadburrow/AcolyteHandheld/README.md

 <b>WAV Audio Player</b>

-Plays all tested .wav files at any sample rate, 1 or 2 channels, 8 or 16 bits.<br>
+Plays all tested .wav files at 1 or 2 channels, 8 or 16 bits, and any sample rate.<br>
 (use 'ffmpeg' or 'sox' to convert your favorite .mp3 files to .wav format)<br>

 <b>Links</b>